 Sr. Rita Marie Fritzen, OSF, Principal

-Sr. Rita is currently the Associate Director of Catechesis for Catholic Elementary/ High Schools in the Archdiocese of Newark.
-She has served as a principal for 17 years in the Diocese of Paterson.
+Sr. Rita, former Associate Director of Catechesis for Catholic Elementary/ High Schools in the Archdiocese of Newark, has served as a principal for 17 years in the Diocese of Paterson.
 In the Paterson Diocese, she has also served as an assistant superintendent for elementary schools and early childhood centers.
 Sr. Rita possesses a Bachelors degree, a Masters degree, and teaching certifications in elementary education, early childhood, social studies, and in administration.

 Mrs. Mary McCabe, Pre-K3